MikeRogers0/MikeRogersIO/_posts/blog/2016-07-03-why-im-charging-for-livepage.md

   image: /uploads/2016/07/02/1400x560_marquee-halfsize.jpg
 ---

-{% img src: /uploads/2016/07/02/1400x560_marquee-halfsize.jpg width: 1400 alt: "LivePage marquee image with it's new logo on a code background" %}
+{% img src: /uploads/2016/07/02/1400x560_marquee-halfsize.jpg width: 1400 alt: "LivePage marquee image with it's new logo on a code background" href: https://chrome.google.com/webstore/detail/livepage/pilnojpmdoofaelbinaeodfpjheijkbh?hl=en %}

 *TL;DR: A lot of my personal time is going into supporting LivePage.
 To keep the quality up all new users will be asked to pay a subscription of £2.99 a year.
 I'll do a follow up post in 3 months time.*